Visiting San Antonio? Book Your Stay at the Luxurious & Historic Emily Morgan Hotel!

 The Emily Morgan Hotel Overview

-The knowledgeable concierge is happy to point guests toward San Antonio’s best restaurants, attractions, and hidden gems, radiating from the hotel’s centralized location.
+The knowledgeable concierge is happy to point guests toward San Antonio’s best restaurants, attractions, and hidden gems, all radiating from the hotel’s centralized location.

 After check-in, guests enter the classic elevator en route to their floors.
 When disembarking, a discerning visitor may notice the antique letter-carrying system and impressive art deco light bulbs installed over the doors, indicating the elevator’s direction to anyone who might be waiting.
 These unique features add to the 1920s ambiance flowing through the hotel.